Date: 11 September 2014. Survey a Free

 her for a profit.
 Or maybe even lived aboard themselves.

-Actually, there probably are a multitude of reasons and all
+is a reason.
+Actually, there probably are a multitude of

-of them come back to a basic dollar bill.
-This boat will
+reasons and all of them come back to a basic dollar bill.

-take too many to become seaworthy, or even lake-worthy.
-It's
+This boat will take too much money to become seaworthy, or even lake-worthy.
+It

 usually a bad deal.